People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Removal of Zhao Ziyang

 The decision to impose martial law was initially resisted by Defense Minister Qin Jiwei.
 After attending the meeting at Deng's home, Qin declined to send the martial law order to the military right away, citing the need to receive party approval.
-Zhao Ziyang, as General Secretary of the Chinese Communist Party, was nominally head of the party.
+Zhao Ziyang, as General Secretary of the Chinese Communist Party, was nominally leader of the Chinese Communist Party.
 Qin called Zhao's office, hoping that Zhao would call off the martial law order.
 He waited four hours for Zhao's reply, which never came.
 Unbeknownst to Qin, Zhao had lost the power struggle and was purged from the leadership.
 Qin later publicly supported the military crackdown but his authority diminished thereafter.

 Martial law declared – May 20

-Though martial law was scheduled for May 21, news of the impending order was leaked to the public, so the timetable was moved up.
-Premier Li Peng hastily announced martial law in the early morning hours of May 20.
-The order, declared pursuant to Article 89, Section 16 of the PRC Constitution, was to come into effect at 10:00 am in eight urban districts of Beijing.
+Premier Li Peng announced martial law in the early morning hours of May 20.
+Beijing mayor Chen Xitong subsequently implemented orders for Beijing that were to go into effect at 10:00am.

-On May 21, seven retired generals, including former defense minister Zhang Aiping, signed a letter opposing the use of force against the people of Beijing:
+On May 20, eight retired generals, including former defense minister Zhang Aiping, signed a one-sentence letter opposing the use of force:

-Some sources say an eighth general, Wang Ping, also signed the letter.

 Mobilization

 On May 19, the Central Military Commission began mobilizing PLA units in anticipation of the announcement of martial law order.
-In addition to the Beijing and Tianjin Garrisons, at least 30 divisions were sent to Beijing from five of the country's seven military regions.
 At least 14 of PLA's 24 army corps sent troops.
 Reliable estimates place the number of troops mobilized in the range of 180,000 to 250,000.
-The scale of the mobilization exceeded that of China's border wars with Vietnam, India and the Soviet Union.